 Primary advantages of Whole Life Insurance are guaranteed death benefits, guaranteed cash values, and fixed and known annual premiums.

-In a Money-Back plan, you regularly receive a percentage of the sum assured during the lifetime of the policy.
+.
 Money-Back plans are ideal for those who are looking for a product that provides both – insurance cover and savings.
 A Money back policy offers the payment of partial survival benefits when the insured is still alive.
 The insurance company pays a portion of the sum assured is at regular intervals.

 If the insured person dies during the period of the policy, the beneficiary gets the full sum assured

 Money back policy is a variant of an endowment policy.

 It creates a long-term savings opportunity with a reasonable rate of return, especially since the payout is considered exempt from tax except under specified situations.